matrix-profile-foundation/tsmp/.github/CONTRIBUTING.md

-# Contributing to matrixprofiler
+# Contributing to tsmp

-This outlines how to propose a change to matrixprofiler.
+This outlines how to propose a change to tsmp.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).